For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-Since 2022, USP has granted funding for eight interdisciplinary research projects.
-Five of these are for seed grant projects (that bring together UvA-scholars from different faculties to work on small innovative interfaculty research projects or grant proposal preparations) and three are mid-size projects (projects of up to 400k that build on existing research ties between UvA-scholars from different faculties and that anticipate to be able to draw in non-academic parties, and thus generate societal interest and funding from external sources).
+Since 2022, USP has granted funding for the interdisciplinary research projects listed below.
+They are both seed grant projects, that bring together UvA scholars from different faculties to work on small innovative interfaculty research projects or grant proposal preparations, and mid-size projects (up to 400k) that build on existing research ties between UvA scholars from different faculties and anticipate being able to draw in non-academic parties and thus generate societal interest and funding from external sources.

 Midsize projects